taturazova/Dr-Lecter-Bot/README.md

 - **ner-promise** api & **Stanford NER** library - Named Entity Recognition
 - **vader-sentiment package** - sentiment analysis
 - **unirest** & **Spoonacular** API - accessing the database of Recipes & Wine recommendations

+## INDIVIDUAL PROJECT:
+## APIs used
+- **Bing Translate** api - translating text into multiple languages, detecting language of the message, used the bing-translate-api module
+- **Flickr** api - searching relevant images on Flickr.com, used flickr-sdk module

+## New classes created:
+- **Translator**  - uses the bing-translate-api, Doctor class has an attribute of that class, that it uses to process the users' messages
+- **ImagePull**  - uses the flickr-sdk module, has a method that returns an array of links for images relevant to the user's request